glhuilli/limbic/README.rst

 -----

-Below there's a step by step explanation on how to use this package, but you can go directly to the examples included in the ``scripts`` folder.
+Below there's a step by step explanation on how to use this package, but you can go directly to the examples included in the ``scripts`` folder to play around with some jupyter notebooks.

 As mentioned before, the only emotion model supported in ``limbic`` at the moment is lexicon-based.
 So the first step is to get a lexicon for